GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 To become a skilled functional plumber, it is necessary to understand the meaning of the bottomless crevasse of such magical words as functor, bifunctor, profunctor, applicative functor, invariant, contravariant, lens, Kleisli arrow, monad, and, save the Lord, comonad.
-All plumbing should then be checked for consistency with the corresponding algebraical laws of the entities mentioned above.
+All plumbing is usually checked for consistency with the corresponding algebraical laws of the entities mentioned above.
 Do the used functions commute?
 Does the identity law hold?
 There is even some [advanced